ReferenceDriverGet Started

 The Driver supports deployment on NI Linux Real-Time controllers, such as NI CompactRIO and NI PXI systems.

-In addition to performing data acquisition and control tasks on real-time controllers, the Driver also supports running embedded control sequences on the real-time controller, allowing for precisely timed control sequences that run close to the hardware.
+In addition to performing data acquisition and control tasks on real-time controllers, the Driver also supports running Arc automations on the real-time controller, allowing for precisely timed control loops that run close to the hardware without introducing latency from network communication.

 Building a Custom Driver